Illinois Vital Records

 The Illinois Department of Public Health does not provide in-person requests for vital record certificates.
 Applicants must go to the issuing agency that provided the original record.
 Ordering via mail or online can help bypass the inconveniences associated with walk-in orders.

-The requirements for applying for vital records are generally the same whether you apply in person or by mail.
-If you decide to apply at the vital records office, be prepared to complete the following tasks:
+The requirements for applying for Illinois vital records are generally the same whether you apply in person or by mail.
+If you decide to apply at the local office, be prepared to complete the following tasks:

-• obtaining a public notary (may be required if the records you are requesting are not your own);
+• Obtain a public notary (may be required if the records you are requesting are not your own).

-• finally, presenting everything to the county health department during regular business hours.
+• Present everything to the county Health Department during regular business hours.

-Additionally, by mail, you will need the following:
+Additionally, when ordering by mail, you will need to do the following tasks:

-• including a physical check or a money order;
+• Include a physical check or money order.

-• issuing it to the IDPH – Division of Vital Records
+• Issue It to the IDPH – Division of Vital Records.

-❗️ To avoid your application being denied due to mistakes or incomplete information, review the requirements for each vital record before mailing it.
+❗️ To avoid your application being denied due to mistakes or incomplete information, review the requirements for Illinois vital records before mailing it.

 ❗️ Before submitting the application, confirm if you must also have your documents and application notarized with a sworn statement for identity verification.